Chinaman’s Hat Island (Mokolii Island) Kayak Trip In Oahu, Hawaii

-Bring life jackets and water shoes, even if you kayak.
-A number of people have died here over the years.
+Bring life jackets and water shoes to Mokolii island, even if you go there by kayak.
+A number of people have died at China Mans Hat over the years.

 Remember to pack out any waste you pack in.
 We cleaned up after ourselves (of course), and didn’t notice any trash on the island, so hopefully it stays that way!